Elderslie Estate Men's Quarters (Former)

 Extent of List Entry

-The extent includes part of the land described as Lot 1 DP 381279 (CT 325641), Otago Land District, and the building known as Elderslie Estate Men's Quarters (Former) thereon.
+The extent includes part of the land described as Lot 1 DP 381279 (RT 325641), Otago Land District, and the building known as Elderslie Estate Men's Quarters (Former) thereon.

 These men’s quarters were built for gentleman farmer John Reid at Elderslie Estate in the Waiareka Valley in North Otago.
 They are architecturally and historically significant for their association with John Reid and his grand and picturesque Elderslie Estate.
 They are one of a number of buildings associated with the former estate.